saafihub/mobile_simple_app/README.md

 > **Note:** iOS testing is **not currently included in the test suite** due to the unavailability of macOS.
 The steps below are provided for reference to enable iOS automation in the future.

 1. Install **Appium Server**
-   [install Node.js and Appium v1.22.3 via npm]
+   [Install Node.js and Appium v1.22.3 via npm install -g appium@1.22.3]

 2. Install **Xcode** from the App Store to use the **iOS simulator** or connect a **real device**.